PadTo/League-of-Legends-data-pipeline/README.md

   - **Purpose**: Automated, configurable data pipeline for fetching, filtering, and storing *League of Legends* match data using Riot's official API.
   - **Additional Functionality to be Added**:
     - Changing regions for data collection
-    - editing rate limiting more easily
+    - Editing rate limiting more easily
-    - a class that will include functions to fetch data from the tables based on the desired parameters
+    - A class that will include functions to fetch data from the tables based on the desired parameters
-    - option to adjust the database structure more easily (including columns, foreign|primary key constraints, etc.)
+    - Option to adjust the database structure more easily (including columns, foreign|primary key constraints, etc.)
+    - Data limiting (page count per division and tier)
+    - Option to skip processing steps

 ---